 Among them, Cycle GAN is a new method that enables mutual conversion between two image sets.
 Figure 1 shows the basic concept of Cycle GAN [2].
 In Cycle GAN, when two image sets (X, Y) are given, a transformation function G and an inverse transformation function F between them are considered.
-Also, two types of errors, Dx and Dy are considered; Dx is the difference between X and X' where X' is the transformation of X by applying G then F and Dy is the difference between Y and Y' where Y' is a transformation of Y by applying F and then G. The training is carried out so that the sum of these two types of errors is minimized.
+Also, two types of errors, Dx and Dy are considered; Dx is a difference between X and X' where X' is the transformation of X by applying G then F and Dy is an error caused by the difference between Y and Y' where Y' is a transformation of Y by applying F and then G. The training is carried out so that the sum of these two types of errors is minimized (Fig. 1).